accelerated-odes/gauss-jordan-solver/README.md

 # gauss-jordan-solver

-Writes Fortran or Python routines for solving the linear system Ax=b ignoring zero elements of A, given its sparsity pattern.
+Writes Fortran, Python, or C++ routines for solving the linear system Ax=b ignoring zero elements of A, given its sparsity pattern.

+The code generation options support either a dense or compressed sparse row (CSR) layout for the matrix A.

 See the ```examples``` directory for sample outputs given different matrix sparsities.